CORS: Cross-Origin Resource Sharing

 ]

-Requests still need to present normal B2 authorization tokens to download content from non-public buckets.
-Additionally, B2 will deny CORS preflight requests that use the account authorization token returned by b2_authorize_account.
-Only more restricted authorization tokens are allowed, such as those returned by b2_get_download_authorization.
-(This restriction exists because you shouldn't send your real account credentials or authorization to web browsers!)
-The authorization token returned by b2_get_download_authorization is only valid for b2_download_by_name.
-Together these restrictions mean that you cannot yet b2_download_by_id from a private bucket even with a CORS rule allowing it.
+Requests still need to present normal Backblaze B2 authorization tokens to download content from non-public buckets.
+Additionally, Backblaze B2 denies CORS preflight requests that use the account authorization token that is returned by b2_authorize_account.
+Only more restricted authorization tokens are allowed, such as those that are returned by b2_get_download_authorization.
+This restriction exists because you should not send your real account credentials or authorization to web browsers.
+The authorization token that is returned by b2_get_download_authorization is valid only for b2_download_file_by_name.
+Together, these restrictions mean that you cannot use b2_download_file_by_id on a private bucket, even with a CORS rule allowing it.

+Because browsers are specifically mandated to strip user-headers from CORS requests, it is not possible to use the AUTHORIZATION header in download requests from private buckets when those requests come from a browser.
 Browsers do not include most headers when doing a CORS preflight.
-Therefore, when using CORS for downloads on a private bucket, you need to use a download authorization token and include it in the download url as a query parameter, not as a header.
-Be sure to capitalize only the first letter of 'Authorize', as in the following example:
+Therefore, when using CORS for downloads on a private bucket, you need to use a download authorization token and include it in the download URL as a query parameter, not as a header.
+Be sure to capitalize only the first letter of "Authorize," as in the following example:

 https://f000.backblazeb2.com/file/buck/my.js?Authorization=3_20181026...dnld

-The S3 Compatible API supports the PutBucketCors, GetBucketCors, and DeleteBucketCors API calls.
-For a guide on how to use these API calls, please refer to the AWS CORS documentation.
+The S3-Compatible API supports the PutBucketCors, GetBucketCors, and DeleteBucketCors API calls.
+For a guide on how to use these API calls, see the AWS CORS documentation.

 The accepted format for the calls is the same as the AWS S3 equivalents.
-Any differences between our implementation are documented on the S3 Compatible API docs page.
+Any differences with our implementation are documented in the S3-Compatible API.

-When viewing CORS Rules that are set for the S3 Compatible API via the B2 Native API you will see the following behavior:
+When viewing CORS rules that are set for the S3-Compatible API via the Native API, you see the following behavior: